jfdoming/dotfiles/README.md

 `.crc-win10`: This file contains code specific to a Windows 10 environment.
 For example, there are aliases for the `autojump` utility.

+`.crc-macos`: This file contains code specific to a macOS environment.
+For example, it loads the `autojump` utility.

 The `.f` command provided in the common script file `.crc` can also be used to manage all the dotfiles.
 Run `.f` by itself to see a list of all available commands.